Lana Lang: The New 52

 In September 2011, DC Comics rebooted their continuity.
 In this new timeline, Lana is a childhood friend of Clark and has been privy to Clark's unusual abilities from an early age.
 They also share mutual romantic feelings for each other during their youth, and they would have gone to the Senior Prom together if that had not been the night that Clark's parents died.
 Lana eventually leaves Clark behind in Smallville to make her own mark on the world, but not before reassuring him that she will always love him.
 In the present day continuity, Lana works as an electrical engineer on various projects around the world.
 It is hinted that adult Clark still harbors romantic feelings for Lana.

 In The New 52: Futures End, Lang was among the countless Earth 2 refugees who escaped Darkseid and his Parademon army's destruction of their home world and relocated to Prime Earth.
-Ending up working in the Cadmus Island sub-basement under King Faraday, Lana was able to conceal her meta-human biology from everyone, except Cole Cash.
+Ending up working in the Cadmus Island sub-basement under King Faraday, Lana was able to conceal her metahuman biology from everyone, except Cole Cash.
 Lana and Cole eventually escaped the island together but were then forced to visit the Earth Registration Authority, where it was reported that Cole Cash had died nine years prior, forcing him to re-register under the legal name "Cole Lang" - Lana's husband and an Earth-2 native.
-Shortly afterwards, Lana adopted Susan Lang, formerly Fifty Sue, a super-powered little girl she had met on Cadmus island.
+Shortly afterwards, Lana adopted Susan Lang, formerly Fifty Sue, a super-powered little girl she had met on Cadmus Island.

 DC Rebirth

-In 2016, DC Comics started a company-wide crossover event titled Rebirth.
-A pre-Flashpoint Clark Kent discovered Lana under a memorial for Superman, where she revealed that she had made a promise to move Clark's remains next to his family's in Smallville, Kansas.
-The Pre-Flashpoint Clark had her take him to the Fortress of Solitude to see if he could revive Superman as he had assumed but realized that he couldn't.
+In 2016, DC Comics started a company-wide crossover event titled DC Rebirth.
+A pre-Flashpoint Clark Kent discovered Lana under a memorial for Superman, where she revealed that she had made a promise to move Clark's remains next to his family's in Smallville.
+The pre-Flashpoint Clark had her take him to the Fortress of Solitude to see if he could revive Superman as he had assumed but realized that he could not.
 He then took Lana to Smallville and helped her to re-bury Superman's remains.

 It is subsequently revealed that, apparently due to their presence at the death of the New 52 Clark Kent, Lana and Lois have acquired powers, each calling themselves 'Superwoman', with Lois demonstrating Superman's traditional powers while Lana manifests a form similar to the more recent 'Superman Red', able to absorb and generate multiple forms of energy.
 Although Lana initially plans to operate in secret, after Lois is killed, she begins taking on a more active role as Superwoman.
-She continues to function as Superwoman but is ultimately de-powered and returns to normal life.
+She continues to operate as Superwoman but is ultimately de-powered and returns to normal life.

+Dawn of DC

+In the Dawn of DC series Steelworks, Lana Lang marries John Henry Irons and is exposed to zero-point energy that causes her to regain her powers.